drew1080/cheater-chef/wp-content/plugins/google-analytics-top-posts-widget/readme.txt

 == Changelog ==

+= 1.4.6 =
+* Bug fix: Listings wouldn't show when using 'post' as the contentfilter.

+= 1.4.5 =
+* Enhancement: More output filters, and check for '?p=' permalinks

+= 1.4.4 =
+* Enhancement: Allow html in list item output

+= 1.4.3 =
+* Bug fix: Some entities would break the "remove site name" filter.

+= 1.4.2 =
+* Fixed the number value select for the "Select how far back you would like analytics to pull from:" selector.

 = 1.4.1 =
 * I updated the widget options for the date picker, and as a result, it broke any widgets that were saved with the old options.
 1.4.1 solves that, but either way, re-saving the widget will correct the issue.